Charles Darwin arrives in the Galapagos Islands – finally, land on sight

 Will I see Charles Darwin ghost in the Galápagos Islands?

 Probably not, but it is always good to look around.
 Remember he was the one who mastered the Power of Observation, and if you exert that whilst visiting the islands, your view will change the way you see things around you.
 This is why an expedition in the Galápagos Islands is revealing, exciting, educational, mind-boggling, and certainly inspirational.
-It surely was for Darwin, as his masterpiece, Origin of Species, was written about 25 years later, and although he uses few examples from the Galápagos, it is quite obvious that inspiration is what he got from here.
+It surely was for Darwin, as his masterpiece, The Origin of Species, was written about 25 years later, and although he uses few examples from the Galápagos, it is quite obvious that inspiration is what he got from here.
 This is why exploring the islands in September and October can be the most glorious way of celebrating the 180th Anniversary of Charles Darwin in the Galápagos Islands.

 Text and Photography: Francisco “Pancho” Dousdebés